Novara-class cruiser: 1916

 The Novara-class cruisers saw considerable success in the Adriatic throughout 1916.
 Despite Italian reports of the sinking of Helgoland by the French submarine Foucault on 13 January 1916, none of the ships of the Novara class would be sunk during the war.
-Indeed, on 29 January 1916 Novara and two destroyers began another raid, this time on the port of Durrazo.
+Indeed, on 29 January 1916 Novara and two destroyers began another raid, this time on the port of Durazzo.
 While en route, the two destroyers collided with one another and had to return to port for repairs, leaving just Novara to conduct the attack.
 Upon reaching the target, she encountered the Italian protected cruiser Puglia and a French destroyer.
 After a short engagement, Novara broke off the attack and returned to port, since the element of surprise had been lost.